bvirk/myArduinoBasics/whySendf.md

     sendf("%S<n",F("I m flashed"));

-is left to when need occures - the example makes no sense it itself because the string is litteral
+is left to when need occures - the example makes no sense it itself because the string is litteral.